 Please call or e-mail for more information or to schedule a field trip for your class or homeschool group.
 E-mail is suggested for fastest reservation.

-The Firehouse Museum, The Patapsco Female Institute, the Thomas Isaac Log Cabin, and the Ellicott City Colored School, Restored will resume normal open hours on October 8th, 2016.
+The Firehouse Museum, The Patapsco Female Institute, the Thomas Isaac Log Cabin, and the Ellicott City Colored School, Restored will resume normal open hours in May 2017.